Freedom FilesFreedom Files

 What about Turkey's political and economic environment?

 Turkey has had volatile macroeconomic conditions and an active political environment over the past decade, with lira depreciation and high inflation as recurring features.
-The CBI program itself has remained operational and policy-stable across multiple political cycles since the 2018 restructure.
-We monitor the program closely and brief active clients on any material changes.
+The CBI program itself has remained operational and policy-stable across multiple political cycles since the 2018 restructure, and Law No. 7582 (June 2026) materially strengthens the program's structural value by adding a 20-year foreign-income tax exemption alongside the passport.
 The recoverable-asset structure of the property route partially insulates against macro volatility relative to non-refundable donation programs.
+We monitor the program closely and brief active clients on any material movement.

 How life compares